-National Awards – Fellowships and Scholarships.
-First year students are encouraged to meet with the assistant director of National awards for one-on-one advising session to explore opportunities available to them early in their academic career.
+National Awards – Fellowships and Scholarships - First year students are encouraged to meet with the Director of National Awards and Fellowships for an individualized advising session to explore opportunities available to them early in their academic career.

 The Office of Pre-Health Advising at Occidental College provides information and in-depth advisement to students and alumni who are interested in matriculating to professional graduate programs in health sciences.

 International Programs endeavors to advance Occidental’s strategic goal—to prepare “citizens of the world” skilled at negotiating its complexities, eclectic in their interests and tastes.

 Occidental recognizes the important role of international experience in a liberal arts and sciences education and as a key component in preparing undergraduates for successful and satisfying participation in today’s interdependent world.